I love these tips … I think they’re useful to ALL writers, not just authors!

 As I’ve said many, many times on this blog – social media is great, because it lets us get our voices heard … but it’s also TERRIBLE!!
 Whilst there’s no ‘right’ way to do social media, there’s a gazillion errors we can make and then get noticed for all the wrong reasons.
 Yikes.

-So, if you have a book, campaign, message, brand or something else you want to get out there, make sure you check out these great tips from Amber.
+So, if you have a book, campaign, message, brand or something else you want to get out there, make sure you check out these great tips from Sarah.
 Enjoy!

 Everyone markets on social media now – including authors.
 If you’ve never pictured yourself as a social media marketer before – oh well.
 You’re going to have to learn some time, and if you’re about to publish a novel?
 The time is now!